ch20b063/fifthgentech/README.md

 ## Project Overview

 This project consists of a backend and a frontend.
-The backend is responsible for handling TCP/IP communication and device management, while the frontend provides a user interface for interacting with the devices.
+The backend is responsible for handling TCP/IP communication and device management, while the frontend provides a user interface for interacting with the devices.I use  ## google ,chatGPT and other tools ### to write better code and for testing code and to understand problem.But i know how its working.

 ### Backend